Product set growth in virtual subgroups of mapping class groups

 \begin{rem} The hyperbolicity constant of the curve complex is independent of $S$ \cite{Aougab2012,Clay2014,Hensel2015}. \end{rem}

+\begin{rem} The mapping class group of a surface with non-empty boundary would have an infinite finitely generated centre \cite{Farb2011}, and so would not have uniform product set growth by \Cref{InfFICentre}.
+It would also not be acylindrically hyperbolic \cite{Osin2016}, and partially for this reason the mapping class group is sometimes defined either for surfaces without boundary, or the boundary is fixed setwise rather than pointwise.
+In the latter case the boundary components can effectively be seen as punctures that are not allowed to permute, and this version of the mapping class group is a finite index subgroup of the version where the punctures are allowed to permute.
+Although in our definition we fix our boundary pointwise, we will later see that we can easily reduce to the case where we only consider punctures. \end{rem}

-The curve complex is defined in many places, including \cite{Masur1999}, where its hyperbolicity was first proved.
+The curve complex in \Cref{CurveComplex} is defined in many places, including \cite{Masur1999}, where its hyperbolicity was first proved.
 As with the extension graph for right-angled Artin groups, we will not need the exact definition of it here.
 The important facts are the ones given by the above theorem, and that, again as with the extension graph, we have a characterisation of the loxodromic elements in this action.